loopbackio/loopback-next/docs/site/Model.md

 decorated model.
 Type information is inferred from the `@model` and `@property` decorators.
-The `@loopback/repository-json-schema` module contains the `getJsonSchema` function to access the metadata stored by the decorators to build a matching JSON Schema of your model.
+The `@loopback/repository-json-schema` module contains the `getJsonSchema` function to access the metadata stored by the decorators to build a matching JSON schema of your model.

 ```ts
 import {model, property} from '@loopback/repository';